waikato-datamining/image-dataset-converter/plugins/to-yolo-od.md

   --labels_subdir DIR   The name of the sub-dir to use for storing the
                         annotations in. (default: None) -p, --use_polygon_format
-                        Whether to read the annotations in polygon format rather than bbox format (default: False) --labels FILE         The text file with the comma-separated list of labels (default: None)
+                        Whether to write the annotations in polygon format rather than bbox format (default: False) --labels FILE         The text file with the comma-separated list of labels (default: None)